Eevil Stöö

 Tommi Liikka, professionally known as Eevil Stöö, is a Finnish rapper.
 In addition to his solo work, he is also one half of the rap duo Siniset Punaiset Miehet.

 Career

 Eevil Stöö's first album Pinkkibikinihinkkichiksi was released in 2002, but it was his 2011 album Stöö of Destruction that first brought him commercial success.
 Produced entirely by DJ Kridlokk, the album peaked at number 24 on the Official Finnish Album Chart.

-On 20 July 2012 Eevil Stöö and a fellow rapper Koksukoo released an album Fuck Vivaldi.
+On 20 July 2012 Eevil Stöö and a fellow rapper Koksukoo released the album Fuck Vivaldi.
 In the first week of its release, the album debuted at number one on the Official Finnish Album Chart.
 It was later nominated for an Emma Award in the category of the best Hip Hop / Reggae / Urban Album of 2012.